-The Board have reviewed the budgets and cashflow forecasts for the years ended 31 March 2022 and 2023.
-Taking into account the financial position at 22 September 2021 and the healthy cash balances at that date they are of the opinion that the company can be considered as a going concern for a period of at least 12 months from the date of signing of these accounts.
+Going ConcernThe Board have reviewed the budgets and cashflow forecasts for the years ended 31 March 2023 and 2024.
+Taking into account the financial position at 21 September 2022 and the healthy cash balances at that date they are of the opinion that the company can be considered as a going concern for a period of at least 12 months from the date of signing of these accounts.
 When coming to this opinion they have taken careful thought of the circumstances of the COVID-19 pandemic and its effects on the company and its partners.
+We have also considered the impact of rising inflsation.
+Direct energy costs are a small proportion of total costs.
+The main pressure will be on staff recruitment and retention and the Board has authorised a number of measures to imrpove retention of our key staff.